+- Sec.
+30. Minnesota Statutes 2004, section 297A.99, subdivision 7, is amended to read: - Subd.
+7. Exemptions. (a) All goods or services that are otherwise exempt from taxation under this chapter are exempt from a political subdivision's tax. - (b) The gross receipts from the sale of tangible personal property that meets the requirement of section 297A.68, subdivision 15, are exempt, except the qualification test applies based on the boundaries of the political subdivision instead of the state of Minnesota. - (c) All mobile transportation equipment, and parts and accessories attached to or to be attached to the equipment are exempt, if purchased by a holder of a motor carrier direct pay permit under section 297A.90.

 Sec.
-31. Minnesota Statutes 2004, section 297A.99, subdivision 7, is amended to read:

-Subd.
-7. Exemptions. (a) All goods or services that are otherwise exempt from taxation under this chapter are exempt from a political subdivision's tax.

-(b) The gross receipts from the sale of tangible personal property that meets the requirement of section 297A.68, subdivision 15, are exempt, except the qualification test applies based on the boundaries of the political subdivision instead of the state of Minnesota.

-(c) All mobile transportation equipment, and parts and accessories attached to or to be attached to the equipment are exempt, if purchased by a holder of a motor carrier direct pay permit under section 297A.90.

-EFFECTIVE DATE.
-This section is effective the day following final enactment.

-Sec.
-32. Laws 2005, First Special Session chapter 3, article 5, section 3, the effective date, is amended to read:
+31. Laws 2005, First Special Session chapter 3, article 5, section 3, the effective date, is amended to read: